sankha4567/striver_nqt/README.md

-this file contains all the string realated code for tcs nqt sheet of striver in java
+this file contains maximum number of the string & arrays  realated code for tcs nqt sheet of striver in java